IdentityServer/IdentityServer4/docs/index.rst

 If you need help building or running your identity platform, :ref:`let us know <refSupport>`.
 There are several way we can help you out.

+IdentityServer is officially certified by the OpenID Foundation and part of the .NET Foundation.

 .. toctree::
    :maxdepth: 2
    :hidden: